Japan's fairytale hobbit homes

 The bath's spiral design, pictured from above.
 Credit: Takumi Ota

-Extensive cooking facilities were also included -- because Suma and Fujioka haven't retired just yet.
+Extensive cooking facilities were also included -- because Suma and Fujioka haven't fully retired just yet.
 For the past two years, they have been running a food delivery service for elderly people.
 A dining room sits in the heart of the five huts with a 26-feet (8-meter) high ceiling.

 Nobuko spends her time baking cakes and breads as well as growing flowers, while Fujioka focuses on preparing meals for the elderly.